Bananas: Health Benefits, Nutrition Facts

 Do Bananas Cause Weight Gain?

-Nope.
-Bananas are:
+Nope. they are:

 • Relatively low in calories (around 100 per fruit)